Washington rejects US-Iranian prisoner swap reports | DW | 02.05.2021

-The US said reports of a prisoner swap with Iran "are not true."
-Iranian state media reported that Tehran struck deals with British and American officials to release prisoners and unfreeze funds.
+The US has said reports of a prisoner swap with Iran "are not true."
+Iranian state media reported that Tehran had struck deals with British and American officials to release prisoners and unfreeze funds.

 State Department spokesman Ned Price said the reports "are not true."